-- Competitive Cal Grant B awards are intended for students from disadvantaged and low income families.
-These awards provide grant funds for access costs for low income students in an amount not to exceed $1,473.
-This grant is to be used for living expenses and expenses related to transportation, supplies and books.
+- Competitive Cal Grant B awards are intended for students from disadvantaged and low-income families.
+These awards provide grant funds for access costs for low-income students in an amount not to exceed $1,656.
+This grant is to be used for living expenses and expenses related to transportation, supplies, and books.

 Who can apply:

-To be eligible for a 2013-14 Competitive Cal Grant B Award, applicants must:
+To be eligible for Competitive Cal Grant B Award, applicants must:

 - Meet the Cal Grant Program general eligibility requirements

-The competitive selection criteria for these awards will afford special consideration to those students who are considered disadvantaged by those financial, educational, cultural, language, home, community, environmental, and other conditions that hamper access to a post secondary institution.
+The competitive selection criteria for these awards will afford special consideration to those students who are considered disadvantaged by those financial, educational, cultural, languages, home, community, environmental, and other conditions that hamper access to a post-secondary institution.
 Additional consideration will be given to students who:

 Are pursuing a Cal Grant B award and reestablish their grade point average

 Are continuing their college education